Patrizia Top Banner

 Investment principles & strategy

-In an ever-evolving market landscape, we view real assets as critical to shaping the future.
-Our investment strategy is informed by the fundamental transitions occurring in digitalisation, urban development, energy and living.
-These megatrends are central to our approach, enabling us to position our investments strategically for long-term growth.
+In an evolving market landscape, we see real assets as a powerful lever to shape the future.
+Our investment strategy is anchored in the DUEL megatrends — Digital, Urban, Energy and Living — which frame the structural transitions reshaping how people live, work and consume space.
+These megatrends create demand across real estate and infrastructure, enabling us to position our investments for long-term growth.

 Environmental, Social, and Governance (ESG) considerations are fully integrated into our investment process.
-We are committed to achieving Net Zero Carbon status by 2040, focusing on reducing carbon emissions, enhancing social impact and maintaining strong governance practices.
-This commitment to ESG is not an add-on; it is central to how we operate and aligns with our long-term investment objectives.
+We are committed to achieving Net Zero Carbon by 2040, focusing on reducing emissions, enhancing social impact and maintaining strong governance.
+This commitment is central to how we operate and aligns with our long-term investment objectives.

 Sector forecasts

-INDUSTRIAL: The industrial sector, the best-performing sector in the previous European real estate cycle, experienced a sharp slowdown in demand over the last 2–3 years due to overcapacity and occupier cost pressures.
-Vacancy rates and rental growth have normalised, but medium-term prospects remain benign given structural demand tailwinds such as e-commerce, defence revival, and reshoring.
-Income growth expectations remain strongest for supply-constrained urban industrial as well as niche segments such as selfstorage.
+INDUSTRIAL: The industrial sector, Europe’s best-performing sector in the previous cycle, saw subdued demand during 2023–2025 due to cyclical headwinds such as overcapacity and occupier cost pressures.
+Vacancy rates and rental growth have normalised, but medium-term prospects remain benign given demand tailwinds such as e-commerce, defence sector investments, and reshoring.
+Income growth expectations remain stronger for supply-constrained urban industrial.

-OFFICE: Occupier demand remains polarised by asset and location quality, with more tenants preferring to move from secondary stock into prime CBD assets.
-This is making the sector more capital-expenditure-intensive but also creates upward rental growth pressure, given the scarcity of prime space in many cities.
+OFFICE: Occupier demand remains polarised by asset and location quality, but the recovery is starting to broaden beyond prime CBDs to best second-tier assets.
+The flight to quality has made the sector more capital-expenditure-intensive but also creates upward rental growth pressure, given the scarcity of prime space in many cities.
 Average vacancy rates remain much lower than in the US.
-Nonprime assets are attractively priced in relative terms, which should improve liquidity beyond the ‘core’ segment of the market.
-Nevertheless, the quality of amenities, location and ESG credentials remain important for tenant demand and liquidity.
+Non-prime assets are attractively priced, which should improve liquidity beyond the ‘core’ segment of the market.
+Nevertheless, the quality of amenities, location and ESG credentials should remain important for tenant demand and liquidity.

-RESIDENTIAL: While regulatory pressures are expected to intensify amid persistent supply-demand imbalances, the sector continues to demonstrate very robust fundamentals.
-Inflation-linked rental growth, resilient cash flows, and diversification benefits reinforce its appeal as a strategic allocation for core capital.
-Given decarbonisation goals, the energy efficiency of buildings in the residential sector will have a rising impact on returns and liquidity.
-In addition, alternative segments of the residential universe, such as student housing or coliving, which are less regulated and show a yield premium to traditional multifamily rental housing, also offer attractive opportunities.
+RESIDENTIAL: While regulatory pressures are expected to persist, the sector continues to demonstrate very robust occupational fundamentals.
+Inflation-like rental growth with upside risks, defensive cash flows, and diversification benefits reinforce its appeal as a strategic allocation for core capital.
+Given decarbonisation goals, the energy efficiency of buildings in the residential sector will increasingly impact returns and liquidity.
+Alternative residential segments, such as student housing or co-living, which are less regulated and show a yield premium to traditional multi-family rental housing, also offer attractive opportunities.

 Strategic corporate development